 Are you looking for a good laser cutting material?
 MDF (medium-density fiberboard) might be a good candidate.
-It cuts nice and smoothly, and it is a type of wood (wood is an excellent material).
+It cuts nicely and smoothly, and it is a type of wood (wood is an excellent material).
 But is it safe to use?
-I investigated this question, and here is what I found.

 Is it safe to laser cut MDF?